madjugglers/pattern-book/03_four_person_patterns.md

 This pattern could be considered a 2-seated unicycle without the seats, going backwards.
 It is a precursor for the Razor juggling pattern.

 Pattern created July, 1997 by MAJ.
+Performed by Peter, Mel, Mike and Dan at Madfest 1998.

 ### Chocolate Stir